saicharan-gouru/CLI-App-Quiz-on-TELANGANA-State/README.md

 The app is built using JavaScript and coded in repl.it online IDE(Integrated Development Environment).

-Coming to the applicaion, It is a quiz on famous state TELANGANA and there will be a total of 10 questions.
+Coming to the applicaion, It is a quiz on famous Indian state TELANGANA and there will be a total of 10 questions.

 ## LIBRARIES USED
 * readline-sync